 In the coming months, manufacturing companies that have not already done so will have no choice but to shift their business models in response to the rapidly changing economy.

-To help manufacturers navigate today’s challenges, we have provided a list of the top ten manufacturing ERP systems based on our experience with software evaluation and contract negotiation.
+To help manufacturers navigate today’s challenges, we have provided a list of the top ten manufacturing ERP software based on our experience with software selection and contract negotiation.